Ahmed El-Sharkawy

 Advising on the registrations / licenses / approvals needed for IBM cloud products, with special focus on the Telecommunication Law no. 10/2003, National Telecommunication Regulatory Authority’s (the “NTRA”) Framework for Establishing and Operating Data Centres and Providing Hosting and Cloud Computing Services issued in August 2021 and NTRA’s Internet of Things (IoT) Regulatory Framework.

-Reviewing and localizing TikTok’s new platform (SoundOn) terms of use, privacy policy and cookies’ policy in light of Egyptian law.
+TikTok’s on reviewing and localizing a new platform (SoundOn) terms of use, privacy policy and cookies’ policy in light of Egyptian law.
 Additionally, we clarified several important notes to be taken into consideration by the client while launching the platform in Egypt.

-Advising on the legal framework for the geographical expansion of Paystack activities in Egypt.
+Paystack advising on the legal framework for the geographical expansion of activities in Egypt.

 Numerous international and local entities including Fujitsu, ACE Insurance, Monasnto, UBS, BG Glaxo Smith Kline (GSK), GoDaddy Inc, Majid Al Futtaim Group, Panasonic, Deloitte, GoDaddy Inc and CSC on various data protection matters.